-[ASTR 585a, Radio Astronomy] [ASTR 590b^U, Solar Physics] [ASTR 600a^U/PHYS 600a, Cosmology] ASTR 666a/AMTH 666a/G&G 666a, Statistical Thermodynamics for Astrophysics and Geophysics John Wettlaufer Classical thermodynamics is derived from statistical thermodynamics.
+[ASTR 585a, Radio Astronomy] [ASTR 590b^U, Solar Physics] ASTR 600a^U/PHYS 600a, Cosmology Priyamvada Natarajan A comprehensive introduction to cosmology at the graduate level.
+The standard paradigm for the formation, growth, and evolution of structure in the universe is covered in detail.
+Topics include the inflationary origin of density fluctuations; the thermodynamics of the early Universe; assembly of structure at late times; and current status of observations.
+The basics of general relativity required to understand essential topics in cosmology are covered.
+TTH 4-5:15 ASTR 666b/AMTH 666b/G&G 666b, Statistical Thermodynamics for Astrophysics and Geophysics John Wettlaufer Classical thermodynamics is derived from statistical thermodynamics.
 Using the multiparticle nature of physical systems, we derive ergodicity, the central limit theorem, and the elemental description of the second law of thermodynamics.
 We then develop kinetics, transport theory, and reciprocity from the linear thermodynamics of irreversible processes.
 Topics of focus include Onsager reciprocal relations, the Fokker-Planck equation, stability in the sense of Lyapunov, and time invariance symmetry.
 We explore phenomena that are of direct relevance to astrophysical and geophysical settings.
 No quantum mechanics is necessary as a prerequisite.
-HTBA [ASTR 705, Research Seminar in Stellar Populations] ASTR 710a and b, Professional Seminar Charles Bailyn, Richard Larson A weekly seminar covering science and professional issues in astronomy.
-ASTR 715a/G&G 744a, Research Seminar on Planet Formation Debra Fischer, Shun-ichiro Karato ASTR 720a, Ethics and Responsible Conduct in Research Faculty A seminar that discusses ethics and responsible conduct in scientific research.
-This fulfills the requirement stipulated by the National Science Foundation for all students, and for postdoctoral researchers funded by NSF.
-In the fall, the Ethics seminar forms part of the weekly Professional Seminar series that covers science and professional issues in astronomy.
-BIOMEDICAL ENGINEERING Dunham Laboratory, 203.432.4250 M.S., M.Phil., Ph.D.
+HTBA [ASTR 705, Research Seminar in Stellar Populations] ASTR 710a and b, Professional Seminar Staff A weekly seminar covering science and professional issues in astronomy and ethics and responsible conduct in scientific research.
+ASTR 715a/G&G 744a, Research Seminar in Solid-Earth Geophysics Jeffrey Park BIOMEDICAL ENGINEERING Dunham Laboratory, 203.432.4250 M.S., M.Phil., Ph.D.